 Sydney.
 NSW 2010

-Typical cost per person for food: Up to $15
+Typical cost per person for coffee and a light meal: Up to $15